Kevinpgalligan/ka/README.md

 $
 ```

 Execute a script file using the `--script` argument.
-Remember that each statement must be separated by a semi-colon; the value of the last statement will be printed to the console.
+Each statement must be separated by a semi-colon, and the value of the last statement will be printed to the console.

 ```
 $ ka --script path/to/script.ka